 The ability to see and interact only with profiles assigned to you in the People section.

-If the control panel user’s access to the People section is limited to profiles assigned to him, path movement will change which profiles the control panel user sees.
+If the control panel user’s access to the People section is limited to profiles assigned to them, path movement will change to which profiles the control panel user sees.
 Here is how assignments work for users with limited visibility of the People section:

 - Control panel user is assigned to a path step.
-He is responsible for ensuring the step is completed.
+They are responsible for ensuring the step is completed.
 If a control panel user is only assigned to a single step, once the step is completed, the control panel user loses access to the profile.

 - Control panel user is assigned to a path.
-She is responsible for ensuring the path is completed.
+They are responsible for ensuring the path is completed.
 Once the path ends, the control panel user loses access to the profile.

 - Control panel user is assigned as the profile’s point person.
-He is responsible for the overall relationship with that person / organization.
+They are responsible for the overall relationship with that person / organization.
 Path movement does not affect a point person’s access to a profile.